 Dr. Munshi’s research focus spans both basic sciences to understand genomic changes in myeloma and elucidate molecular mechanisms driving the genomic instability in cancer, to translational approaches directed at improving diagnosis and prognosis as well as therapeutics.
 Dr Munshi’s clinical interests include CAR T-cell therapy in multiple myeloma and developing novel targeted therapeutics including novel antigen-directed and immune effector cell therapy/vaccine approaches.

 He has over 500 peer-reviewed publications and book chapters.
 Dr Munshi has mentored over 70 junior faculty, post-doctoral fellows, medical residents, as well as medical and undergraduate students.
 A number of them are now independent scientists, physicians, and professionals.
 His grant support has included Program Project and SPORE grants from National Institutes of Health, and VA Research grants.
 He is the current President of the International Myeloma Society.
 He has received number of Awards including a Leukemia Society of America Scholar in Translational Research Award, the Dr. B.C.
-Roy National Award by the president of India in 2016 and the prestigious “Waldenstrom’s Award” for Most Distinguished Lifetime Achievement in Myeloma Research in 2013.
+Roy National Award by the president of India in 2016, the prestigious “Waldenstrom’s Award” for Most Distinguished Lifetime Achievement in Myeloma Research in 2013 and the COMy “Multiple Myeloma Excellence Award for Translational Research” in 2019.

 Professor Arnon Nagler, MD, MSc